smroccuzzo/UltraCold/README.md

 Right now, all the solver classes take advantage of OpenMP parallelization.

-The complete documentation is available either [html](https://smroccuzzo.github.io/UltraCold) or [pdf](./docs/manual.pdf).
+The complete documentation is available either in [html](https://smroccuzzo.github.io/UltraCold) or [pdf](./docs/manual.pdf).

 ## Prerequisites and platforms